The Pecan Nut

 Our people and our community are very important to us.
 Pecán Argentina initiates and provides continuous training and educational programs for our orchard employees.
 Specialized orchard-specific training for Gauchos in cooperation with the INTA, other national institutes and universities have also been prioritized and put in place.

-The Villar and Rohde families are active members of the community in the area and have helped with many infrastructure improvements in the neighborhood as well as creating the first opportunities for female employment within the remote rural area.
+Pecán Argentina’s philosophy is to be active members of the community in the area and to help with many infrastructure improvements in the neighborhood as well as creating the first opportunities for female employment within the remote rural area.

 We believe that what is invested into the people, the community and the infrastructure will reflect positively back into the orchard, facilitating its continuous growth and development enabling Pecán Argentina to become the world market leader in its sector.